ASH: A Modern Framework for Parallel Spatial Hashing in 3D Perception: Conclusion and Future Work

 Bounding volume hierarchy (BVH) is another hierarchical representation that organizes primitives such as \emph{objects} and \emph{triangles} in 3D.
 There are various GPU adaptations~\cite{gunther2007realtime, lauterbach2009fast, wald2007ray} mostly targeted at ray tracing and dynamic collision detection.
 While a parallel construction is possible and deformation of the nodes is allowed, the tree structure typically remains unchanged, assuming a fixed layout.

-While KD-trees and BVH split the space \emph{unevenly} by data distribution, an Octree~\cite{meagher1982octree}, on the other hand, recursively partitions the 3D space \emph{evenly} into 8 even subvolumes according to space occupation states.
+While KD-trees and BVH split the space \emph{unevenly} by data distribution, an Octree~\cite{meagher1982octree}, on the other hand, recursively partitions the 3D space \emph{evenly} into 8 subvolumes according to space occupation states.
 It has been widely used in adaptive 3D mapping~\cite{hornung2013octomap, museth2013openvdb} for robot navigation.
 There have been parallel implementations on GPU, from optimized data structures~\cite{hoetzlein2016gvdb} to domain-specific languages~\cite{hu2019taichi}.
 However, these works generally focus on physics simulation within a bounded region of interest where the spatial partition is predefined.
 While parallel incremental division~\cite{zeng2013octree} is possible, an initial bounding region is still required, and the trees are not guaranteed to be balanced.

 Spatial hashing is another variation of spatial management with $O(1)$ access time depending on hash maps.
-With an unbounded region of interest, it has been widely used in real-time volumetric scene reconstruction, bundled with small dense 3D arrays.
-A handful of CPU implementations have achieved real-time performance~\cite{klingensmith2015chisel,han2018flashfusion} at the expense of deep coupling with the tracking pipelines.
-Similarly, GPU implementations \cite{niessner2013real, prisacariu2017infinitam,dong2019gpu} reach high frame rates using GPU-based spatial hashing.
+Bundled with small dense 3D arrays, it has been widely used in real-time volumetric scene reconstruction within \emph{unbounded} region of interest.
+A handful of CPU implementations have achieved real-time performance~\cite{klingensmith2015chisel,han2018flashfusion} at the expense of resolution.
+Similarly, GPU implementations \cite{niessner2013real, prisacariu2017infinitam,dong2019gpu, dong2018psdf} reach high frame rates using GPU-based spatial hashing.
 However, all of the studies depend on ad hoc GPU hash maps exclusive to these specific systems.
 Concurrent race conditions have not been fully resolved in several implementations~\cite{niessner2013real, dong2019gpu}, where volumes can be randomly under-allocated.
+Recent neural feature grids~\cite{mueller2022instant} apply spatial hashing in a \emph{bounded} volume to query voxelized feature embeddings.
+These approaches use simplified hashing designs that are not collision-free, and thus are only compatible with stochastic optimization that tolerates noise from an incorrect query.